simpleclub/.github/profile/README.md

 simpleclub is Germany's most popular digital learning platform.
 We offer a personalized learning experience to students, powered by the best content.
 For 1M+ users.

 Loved by both students and parents, simpleclub makes it easy and fun for students and learners to understand anything related to any subject at school with a stress-free experience.
 At simpleclub we are all creators and we are on a mission to disrupt the traditional school-based learning system by creating and giving access to great learning content to every student.
-Check us out on Instagram and TikTok.
+Check us out on [LinkedIn](https://de.linkedin.com/company/simpleclub), [Instagram](https://www.instagram.com/simpleclub), [Twitter](https://twitter.com/simpleclub) and [TikTok](https://www.tiktok.com/@simpleclub.de).

 Created in 2015 by back then students, simpleclub has grown to over 1M users and going.
 In 2020, simpleclub secured a seed round from HV Capital to accelerate growth.